FAQ

 Germany is not very expensive compared to other European countries.
 The costs for food, housing, clothing and cultural offerings are only slightly above the EU average.

-There are often special rates for students, e.g. for the cinema or the semesterticket to get around Neu-Ulm and Ulm.
+There are often special rates for students, e.g. for the Ermäßigungsticket Bayern (opens in a new window).
 And there are no tuition fees for international students in the state of Bavaria (only an administration fee - see above (amount varies between universities)).
+If you live on a low budget learn about options to save money in Germany. (opens in a new window)

 Please consider, that there is no guarantee that you will find a job to support yourself during your stay.
 The German language is often a prerequisite to get a job.
 You should therefore be aware of the fact that you will have to live off your own personal funds, support by your family or scholarhship resources only.